grahamwjohnson/accre_dwi_connectomes/README.md

 The input argument to the singularity 'exec' call in the .slurm file ductates how many times MRTrix's 'tckgen' will be called nad thus how many redundant connectomes will be generated.
 Multiple connectomes are generated in attamp to cpature stochasticity of probablistic tractography.

-1) Need to add 'inputs' folder and 'outputs' folder to the project directory (see the .txt files in /code for input and output subdirectory setup)
+1) Need to add 'inputs' folder and 'outputs' folder to the project directory (see the .txt files in /code for input and output subdirectory setup).
+Also add a /code/logs directory.

 2) Each input directory must have the following: